 For more information on HRSA, please visit HRSA's website.
 Included on the site are Biennial Progress Reports on the Ryan White HIV/AIDS Program, and the AETC Fact Sheet.

-The North Carolina AIDS Training and Education Center is part of SEATEC, the Southeast AIDS Training and Education Center.
+The North Carolina AIDS Training and Education Center is a Partner of the SE AETC Network.

 This website was made possible by AETC grant award # H4AHA00067 from the HIV/AIDS Bureau of the Health Resources Services Administration (HRSA), U.S. Department of Health and Human Services (HHS).
 NCATEC operates an AIDS Education and Training Center (AETC) that strengthens the capacity of health care professionals to care for people living with HIV/AIDS through training and technical assistance.
 The information presented here is the consensus of HIV/AIDS specialists in NCATEC and does not necessarily represent the official views of HRSA/HAB.